Assistantships and Scholarships

 Adolescence, Agriculture, & Childhood Education -- Preference will be given to applications completed by February 15.

-Business Administration -- The M.B.A. and M.S. in Accounting programs do not currently offer assistantships.
+MS in Accounting, MBA in Entertainment and Media -- These programs do not currently offer assistantships.
 However, all completed admissions applications that are received by March 1 are given full consideration for M.B.A. and M.S.
 Accounting merit scholarships; no separate applications are required for merit scholarship consideration.

 Communications Innovation, M.S. -- Applications are accepted on an ongoing basis, with preference given to those completed by March 15.